 SW3(config-if)#switchport mode trunk

-Our next move is to configure the interfaces pointing towards the customer switches.
+Our next move is to configure the interfaces pointing toward the customer switches.
 To “simulate” that our FastEthernet 0/23 +/24 interfaces on SW1 and SW4 are directly connected to each other we have to use a separate “transit” VLAN for each interface pair.
-Traffic on the FastEthernet 0/23 interface will flow in service provider VLAN 100 and traffic for FastEthernet 0/24 will use VLAN 200.
+Traffic on the FastEthernet 0/23 interface will flow in service provider VLAN 100, and traffic for FastEthernet 0/24 will use VLAN 200.
 Take a look at the picture below to visualize this:

 Here’s the configuration for SW2: